WolffunService/thetan-world-sdk-docs/README.md

 **Declaration:**
 ``public void HideButtonMainAction()``

-**Description**: Completely hide button Thetan World and close all current openned thetan world UI.
+**Description**: Completely hide button Thetan World when user is not grinding and close all current openned thetan world UI.
+When grinding, this function will not completely hide button Thetan World, it will become 50% smaller so user can still see grinding process.

+---

+### SetAppCheckToken

+**Declaration:**
+``public void SetAppCheckToken(string token)``

+**Description**: Set AppCheck token to verify authorized game client to access SDK services

 ---